Overview of South Dakota Testing Requirements

 - Applicants prepared by South Dakota institutions must pay careful attention to identifying and recording the correct code number of the preparing institution (the college or university that will recommend them for certification) on their registration form.
 The information must be written in the "Attending Institution section."
 (See the Attending Institution/Recipient Codes List).

 - After July 1, 2005, each individual who holds a valid South Dakota certificate and wishes to add another area to that certificate must take and pass the appropriate subject assessment test(s).

-- Each individual who holds a valid teaching certificate from out of state must submit proof of having met or exceeded the qualifying score for the appropriate Praxis II content area test(s).
-If the appropriate score(s) are not met, the individual will have to take and pass the appropriate Praxis II content test(s) to attain five-year certification.
+- Each individual who holds a valid teaching certificate from out of state must submit proof of having met or exceeded the qualifying score for the appropriate Praxis content area test(s).
+If the appropriate score(s) are not met, the individual will have to take and pass the appropriate Praxis content test(s) to attain five-year certification.
 The department may issue a one-year certificate allowing an applicant to complete the required Praxis test.

 - It is the responsibility of the applicant to register for the proper subject assessment test.
 See Test Requirements for the list of certification areas and corresponding subject assessment tests.

 Note: Not all certification areas have content-specific tests; to obtain certification and/or endorsement in areas without content-specific tests, the appropriate coursework must be completed.

 - The Praxis Series® Information Bulletin